Participating Teachers, Districts, and Students

 Participating Student Enrichment

-College Bowl On April 27, two of our Dual Enrollment teachers organized a highly successful College Bowl to assist students in their preparation for the AP American History exam.
+College Bowl On May 3, four of our Dual Enrollment teachers organized a highly successful Academic Bowl to assist students in their preparation for the AP American History exam.
 Program funds were used to pay for prize medals, and other expenses related to this event.